 Strike Anywhere Matches in a Waterproof Container

 25 Full Size Strike Anywhere Matches in a proper Waterproof Match Container.
-I glued a piece of sand paper to the top of the lid to ensure that I can always light the matches and place one piece of Tinder on top of the Matches to stop them from accidently striking the lid.
-I also wrapped a piece of duct tape around the container so I have a piece handy for repairs.
+The first thing I now do with these Match Containers is to replace the O-Ring with a Silicone Hose Washer made for garden hoses, these are thicker, made with silicone and designed to work in cold wet conditions.
+I also put a piece of rough sand paper into the top of the lid to ensure that I can always light the matches.
+Lastly I place one piece of Tinder on top of the Matches to stop them from accidently striking the lid.
+This is normally a cotton ball.
+I also wrapped a 3m piece of duct tape around the container so I have a piece handy for repairs.

 Good Quality Striker, a FireSteel made in Sweden and sold under the brand name Light My Fire.
 If my Matches Fail I can always Fallback on the Striker.
 This will give me Hundreds of Fires if Necessary.
 In this case I choose a full size Striker of the best quality available.
 I do not like to take chances with cheap alternatives and the sharpened steel piece of this model is excellent at producing lots of sparks.

-In addition to 3 Fire Lighting Tools (i.e. Matches, Lighter, and a Striker) I packed in 6 Pieces of Tinder (Wax, Kerosene & Cotton).
-5 Tinder pieces are packed into a Film Container and 1 in the top of the Match Container to reduced the chances of the Matches Striking by accident.
-In addition to the Tinder I packed in 1 pieces of Chip Fire Starter and 2 Tea Light Candles as additional Fire Lighting Aids for poor conditions.
+In addition to 3 Fire Lighting Tools (i.e. Matches, Lighter and Striker) I packed in 5 Pieces of Tinder (Wax, Kerosene & Cotton).
+5 Tinder pieces are packed into a Film Container and 1 Piece of Cotton Tinder is stuffed into the top of the Match Container to reduced the chances of the Matches Striking by accident.
+In addition to the Tinder, I so pack in 3 pieces of Chip Fire Starter and 2 Tea Light Candles as additional Fire Lighting Aids for poor conditions.

 Kit Priority #3: Survival Knife